 Whenever we wind up with a pile of zucchini from the store or the garden, it’s time for all things zucchini.
-And this baked Zucchini Fritters recipe is such an easy way to serve it up to the kids and the whole batch is ready in under 30 minutes.
+And this Easy Baked Zucchini Fritters recipe is such a simple way to serve it up to the kids.
+Plus, the whole batch is ready in under 30 minutes.

 healthy zucchini fritters recipe

-I love to make savory Zucchini Fritters to share with the kids whenever we have too much zucchini.
+I love to make savory baked zucchini fritters to share with the kids whenever we have too much zucchini.
 This idea is really great in the summer because it’s an easy way to use a lot of zucchini, but it also works at any time of the year.
-We love them for an easy toddler meal or they’re great for baby-led weaning.
+We love them for an easy toddler meal or they’re great as a baby-led weaning recipe.

-And while zucchini fritters are usually made by pan-frying, which I don’t love because I feel like things inevitably fall apart when I try to flip the fritters—these are baked in a muffin pan in the oven.
+And though zucchini fritters are usually made by pan-frying—which I don’t love because I feel like fritters inevitably fall apart when I try to flip them—these are baked in a muffin pan in the oven.
 Which makes them both easier to make and less messy.
 Plus, you don’t have to stand by the stove cooking them all in subsequent batches.
-The clean up is minimal and they are simpler all around.
+The cleanup is minimal and they are simpler all around...and just as yummy.

-(You may also enjoy my Broccoli Fritters and Quinoa Patties.)
+(You may also enjoy my Broccoli Fritters and Quinoa Patties.
+And my Zucchini Fries, Zucchini Pancakes, and easy Zucchini Tots.)

 Ingredients You Need

-Here’s a look at the ingredients you’ll need to make this recipe so you know what to pick up at the market or store.
+Here’s a look at the ingredients you’ll need to make these Easy Baked Zucchini Fritters so you know what to pick up at the market or store.

 • Zucchini: I use classic green zucchini here, though you can also use yellow summer squash if that’s what you have.